lilfolr/cits5503-book/Part2.md

 Here's a description of the paramaters for the authorize\_ingress command we just ran:

-`CidrIp`: The range of IP addresses this rule applies to. any range with a `/0` at the end will allow all ip addresses.
-Google ip masks for more info
+`CidrIp`: The range of IP addresses this rule applies to. any range with a `/0` at the end will allow all IP addresses.
+Google IP masks for more information.
 `FromPort`&`ToPort`: The port range we're allowing.
-In this case it's just 1 port.
+In this case it's just one port.
 `IpProtocol`: The protocol the rule applies to.
 This is either `tcp`; `udp` or `icmp`.
-Obviously if you pick ICMP you can't specify a port range, as ICMP is a layer 3 network protocol.
+If you pick ICMP you can't specify a port range, as ICMP is a layer 3 network protocol.
 That being said, you may need to specify one anyway to keep AWS happy.

 ### Assign Security Group

-We will now assign this security group to an ec2 instance.
+We will now assign this security group to an EC2 instance.
 First, create an EC2 instance \[see lab 2 on how to do this\].
 Note that by default an EC2 gets assigned a Security Group allowing port 80; 22 and 443.

-Lookup your instance ID in aws.
+Lookup your instance ID in AWS.
 It should be something  like `i-0e5129ea3ee1a6982`

 Now we are going to attach the security group to our instance \[and detach the default ones\]